daypack-dev/daypack-lib/README.md

 #### Constraints (or scheduling strategies) supported

-__Note :__ This lists all the constraints supported by the core library, but frontends may not expose them completely
+__Note:__ The following lists all the constraints supported by the core library, but frontends may not expose them completely

 - `Fixed`